mattpascoe/dotfiles/README.md

 pacman -Syu wget sudo
 ```

+When `setup.sh` is run, it will determine the Platform and Role of the system through
+various means.
+It will then apply configuration in the following order:
+* The `COMMON.sh` profile
+* The `Platform` definition
+* Then anything defined by the selected `Role`.
+Default role is `basic`

+# Platform
+A Platform is simply just the high level OS environment type.
+Linux or Mac or Windows for example.
+This is determined by uname -s and other attributes within /etc/os-release for example.

 # Roles and Profiles
 In a similar way to the puppet roles and profiles pattern I have structured things similarly.